Introduction

 - Evidence of teaching experience and interest (including grad mentorship):

-- Potential to teach courses in core curriculum.
-Potential to teach the core curriculum on [particular area] (including creation of new courses).
+- Potential to teach the core curriculum on [particular area] (including creation of new courses).

 Other Comments?

-Faculty who have mentored, published with, written grants with or had a personal friendship with applicants must disclose these relationships to the search committee, department chair, and dean.
+Faculty who have mentored, published with, written grants with or had a personal friendship with applicants must disclose these relationships to the search committee, department chair, and Dean.

 The Principles Underlying the Above Prescription are Simple: